seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **PRINCE**
 What misadventure is so early up,
-That calls our person from our morning’s rest?
+That calls our person from our morning's rest?

 *Enter CAPULET, LADY CAPULET, and others*